cloudblue/connect-eaas-core/docs/migration_guide.md

-Starting from Connect release 26 the version 2 of the EaaS SDK specification has been released.
-Connect release 26 supports both version 1 and 2 of EaaS SDK specification but the version 1 of the specification will be dropped in future releases.
+The CloudBlue Connect release 26 introduces the version 2 of EaaS SDK specifications.
+The 26th release of the Connect platform support both version 1 and version 2 of EaaS SDK specifications.
+Note, however, that the version 1 support will be stopped in future releases.

-This article will help you to migrate from the SDK version 1 specification to the SDK version 2.
+The following article will help you to migrate from SDK version 1 specification to SDK version 2.

 ## Migrate `pyproject.toml`

 ### Events application setuptools entrypoint name

-In version 1 of the EaaS SDK specifications the name of the entrypoint used to load the class with all the event handlers was called `extension` like in the following example:
+In SDK version 1, entrypoint names are used to load classes with event handlers that are collectively called an `extension`.
+The following example demonstrates this concept:

 ``` toml title="EaaS SDK v1" hl_lines="3"
 ...